-The Electorate of Waite is named after a Scottish named.
-Peter Waite (1834-1922).
-Mr Waite arrived in South Australia in 1859 and acquired property at Urrbrae in 1874.
+The Electorate of Waite is named after a Scottish immigrant named Peter Waite (1834-1922) who arrived in South Australia in 1859 and acquired property at Urrbrae in 1874.
 He was Chairman of Elder's Wool and Produce Company in 1883 and Chairman of Directors of Elder Smith and Co. in 1888.
 He donated his Urrbrae estate to the University of Adelaide in 1913 and further land in 1915.
 He also gave 45 hectares to the South Australian Government for the establishment of an agricultural high school.
 In 1923 the Waite Agricultural Research Institute was named after him.

 Area: approx. 33.1km2

 Location: Waite is an urban electorate in Adelaide's inner south-east, taking in the suburbs of Brown Hill Creek, Clapham, Hawthorn, Kingswood, Lower Mitcham, Lynton, Mitcham, Netherby, Panorama, Pasadena, Springfield, St Marys, Torrens Park, Urrbrae and Westbourne Park as well as parts of Belair, Colonel Light Gardens, Daw Park and Leawood Gardens.